 In 1956 he married Pat, who sadly died in 2009.
 Together they had two children, Stephen and Susannah.
 Gerry also had a passion for small sailing craft, and spent many happy hours sailing in and around the Thames Estuary.

-His funeral was on 24th February, attended by his close family.
+attended by his close family.
 Dave Rodd and Norman Maple represented the club.
-Numbers were, of course, restricted by Covid regulations.